marcofavorito/python-project-template/README.md

 To run tests: `tox`

-To run only the code tests: `tox -e py3.10`
+To run only the code tests: `tox -e py312`

 To run only the linters:
+- `tox -e ruff-check`
-- `tox -e flake8`
+- `tox -e ruff-format`
 - `tox -e mypy`
-- `tox -e black-check`
-- `tox -e isort-check`

-Please look at the `tox.ini` file for the full list of supported commands.
+Please look at the `tox.ini` file or run `tox -l` for the full list of supported commands.

 ## Docs